 A study of the morphology, physiology, ecology, and phylogenetic relationships of the invertebrates.
 The laboratory includes dissection of characteristic members of each phylum and experiments dealing with physiology and behavior.
-Prerequisites: BIOL-110, 120; OR BIOL-130 and 140; OR BIOL-170 and 180.
+Prerequisites: BIOL-110 and 120; OR BIOL-170 and 180.
 Lab fee.
 (ATTR: ARTS, MORP)

 BIOL-255.
 Comparative Anatomy of the Vertebrates (3 hours lecture, 3 hours laboratory) 4 credits A study of the taxonomy, morphology, and evolution of the vertebrates.
 Emphasis will be placed on the nature of evolutionary processes and the resulting modifications in vertebrate morphology and function.
 The laboratory involves the detailed dissection of representative vertebrates.
-Prerequisites: BIOL-110 and 120; OR BIOL-130 and 140; OR BIOL-170 and 180.
+Prerequisites: BIOL-110 and 120; OR BIOL-110 and 140; OR BIOL-170 and 180.
 Lab fee.
 (ATTR: ARTS, MORP)

 BIOL-260.
 Molecular Genetics (3 hours lecture, 4 hours laboratory - optional) 3 or 4 credits Lecture: A review of classical genetics coupled with an introduction to molecular genetics.
-Topics include Mendel's laws, linkage, complex traits, genetic analysis, biochemistry of nucleic acids, gene expression,

-Mendel's laws, linkage, complex traits, genetic analysis, biochemistry of nucleic acids, gene expression, molecular cloning, gene therapy, human genome project and other contemporary topics.
-Prerequisites: BIOL-220.
-CHEM-210.
+Topics include Mendel's laws, linkage, complex traits, genetic analysis, biochemistry of nucleic acids, gene expression, molecular cloning, gene therapy, human genome project and other contemporary topics.
+Prerequisites: BIOL- 220, CHEM-210.